hcarver/phonemic/README.txt

  * Linux
 	* libLinuxSpeakJNI.so (speech-dispatcher support)

-A simple demo application is included as a Netbeans project under testApp/.
+A simple demo application is included as a Netbeans project under the example directory.

 == Build Notes ==
 Although libraries come with Phonemic pre-built, should you want to modify any of them, it is necessary to use the following systems.